Colinton, New South Wales: Village of Colinton

 During construction of the railway from Michelago to Cooma, most of the major works—four bridges, a tunnel and some cuttings and high embankments—lay between Michelego station and the far side of the Bredbo River.
 The construction contractor had 600 men working on the line and living in tents.
 One of the workers' camps was at Colinton, resulting in a temporary population boom at Colinton, from around 1885 until the opening of the railway.
 The discovery of a gold reef in 1888, by employees of the railway construction contractor, led to desertions from the camp as workers and locals staked claims.
 The village had a hotel known as the Travellers' Rest Hotel and in the mid-1880s there were several other drinking establishments.
 Around the same time, there was a market garden operated by ethnic-Chinese near the village.

 However, in 1891, Colinton was described, by a visitor, as a mining hamlet "whose glory was departed, now left a prey to goats, pigs, and fowls".
 Later, the plan of the village was reduced in size and roads closed, several times.
 In 1938, aside from the soon to close school, the village had a post office and just five houses.
 In the mid twentieth century, there was still a small settlement at the station, but there is little sign of it now.
 As late as 1954, the village's post office was being used as a polling place for elections.
 By the 1950s, village allotments were being sold off for unpaid rates.
 The unattended railway station closed in 1975 and the railway line ceased operating in 1989.

 The Village of Colinton ceased to exist officially, in 1980, when its name was discontinued by the Geographical Names Board.

+Railway

+Colinton had a stop along the Bombala railway line from 1889 until its closure in 1975.
+The location of the station is only marked by a two-lever frame.

+The railway tunnel nearby, named the Colinton Tunnel, was opened in 1889 along with the Colinton railway stop and closed in 1990.
+It had only a single track and spanned 161m.
+A fatal accident occurred in the 1890s involving a man hit by a passing train while stuck inside the tunnel on horseback.